OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 - To terminate your session on Cowboy, type `exit` or `logout`, followed by the `Enter` key.

 ## Linux
-Linux operating systems have a terminal application preinstalled.
+Linux operating systems already have a terminal application installed.
 You can launch a terminal from your computer’s application menu.

 - In a terminal, type `ssh username@cowboy.hpc.okstate.edu`, where `username` is your username.
-> If your username is "pete," you would enter `ssh pete@cowboy.hpc.okstate.edu`.
+> If your username was "pete," you would enter `ssh pete@cowboy.hpc.okstate.edu`.
 - Next, enter your password, followed by the `Enter` key.
 Passwords are case sensitive.
 > Nothing will display while you type your password.
 This is a security feature.
 - To terminate your session on Cowboy, type `exit` or `logout`, followed by the `Enter` key.

 ## Mac
-Macintosh operating systems have a preinstalled terminal application.
+Macintosh operating systems have a installed terminal application.

 - Open your *Finder* (hard drive) window.
 - Double-click on the following sequence: `Applications` folder, `Utilities` folder, `Terminal` icon.
 - In the terminal, type `ssh username@cowboy.hpc.okstate.edu`, where `username` is your username.
-> If your username is "pete," you would enter `ssh pete@cowboy.hpc.okstate.edu`.
+> If your username was "pete," you would enter `ssh pete@cowboy.hpc.okstate.edu`.
 - Next, enter your password, followed by the `Enter` key.
 Passwords are case sensitive.
 > Nothing will display while you type your password.
 This is a security feature.
 - To terminate your session on Cowboy, type `exit` or `logout`, followed by the `Enter` key.